livprojects/livprojects/README.md

 ---

-💻 *In progress (and what's missing)*
+#### 💻 IN PROGRESS (and what's missing)

 - Magic Eight Ball 🔸 HTML, CSS, Javascript vanilla

-*A light script a random number to generate an answer to the user, as a tribute to the magic eight balls of our teenagehood. *
+*Have you ever wanted to know what your fate will be?
+This is a tribute to magic eight balls.*

+> Missing: responsive (add breakpoint to 1200px), rule to check empty input/without a question mark

 [Repository](https://github.com/livprojects/MagicEightBall) / [Codepen](https://codepen.io/livprojects/full/abNjeqe)

 ---

-🔮 *Upcoming*
+#### 🔮 UPCOMING
 - A more ambitious portfolio 🔸 HTML, CSS, React
 - How to detect fraud in classifieds 🔸 Node.js
 - Orizon 🔸 React, Node.js, Three.js, PostgreSQL, Sequelize